sinawic/mattermost-sentry-api-transformer/readme.md

-# Mattermost Sentry API transformer
+# Mattermost Sentry Webhook Notification API transformer

 Since sentry does not support integration directly to mattermost for alerts and ..